-All full-time faculty members on a ten-month, eleven-month, or twelve-month assignment basis shall be entitled to twenty-two (22) working days of vacation leave with pay per assignment period.
+All full-time faculty members on a 10-month, 11-month or 12-month assignment basis shall be entitled to 22 working days of vacation leave with pay per assignment period.
 With prior administrative approval, faculty members may take vacation leave at appropriate times during the period in which they are eligible to take such leave; however, each faculty member shall be in actual attendance at least until after Commencement and until all reports have been made, and at least three (3) days prior to the first day of registration for the fall semester, unless for special reason leave is approved.
 Vacation leave shall be taken in the assignment period in which it is earned, or the vacation leave shall be forfeited.
-Exceptions may be granted in accordance with Administrative Regulations (See AR 3:6, Section VI.B).
+Exceptions may be granted in accordance with Administrative Regulations.

-Additional detailed information on faculty vacation leave is provided in the Administrative Regulations (See AR 3:6).
+Additional detailed information on faculty vacation leave is provided in the Administrative Regulations.

-- c.
-Professional Practices - (1) General Policies
+c.
+Professional Practices

+(1) General Policies

-During their annual assignment period (whether academic year, ten months, eleven months, or twelve months) faculty members are expected to serve the University full-time.
+During their annual assignment period (whether academic year, 10 months, 11 months or 12 months) faculty members are expected to serve the University full-time.
 It is expected that they will be interested primarily in the work of their particular educational unit, giving their chief effort to the promotion of its needs.

 A faculty member shall, under certain conditions, be permitted to engage, as an expert, in professional employment (consulting or professional practice) outside the University for pay.
-In general, any outside employment demanding more than purely spare-time effort must be substantially justified in terms of the contribution its performance can bring to the faculty member's pursuit of instruction, research, and service.
+In general, any outside employment demanding more than purely spare-time effort must be substantially justified in terms of the contribution its performance can bring to the faculty member's pursuit of education, research, service and care.
 Conditions under which such employment may be undertaken are as follows:

-- (a) Such employment shall not interfere with the fundamental responsibility of the faculty member to meet regularly assigned duties and inherent obligations to instruction, research, and service, including being regularly available to students and colleagues, which are normally expected of a full-time faculty member and for which the faculty member receives compensation from the University. - (b) Such employment requires prior approval in writing by the appropriate University official. - (c) All proposals to undertake outside employment shall be made in writing to the chairs whose recommendations shall be forwarded to the respective deans and thence, unless specified otherwise in the Administrative Regulations (See AR 3:9), to the Provost for final action.
-Such proposals shall indicate the nature of the work to be performed, the estimated amount of time involved, the duration of the employment, and the scale of compensation.
+(a) Such employment shall not interfere with the fundamental responsibility of the faculty member to meet regularly assigned duties and inherent obligations to education, research, service and care, including being regularly available to students and colleagues, which are normally expected of a full-time faculty member and for which the faculty member receives compensation from the University.

+- (b) Such employment requires prior approval in writing by the appropriate University official. - (c) All proposals to undertake outside employment shall be made in writing to the chairs whose recommendations shall be forwarded to the respective deans and thence, unless specified otherwise in the Administrative Regulations (See AR 3:9), to the Provost for final action.
+Such proposals shall indicate the nature of the work to be performed, the estimated amount of time involved, the duration of the employment and the scale of compensation.
 These proposals shall become a matter of record by the Provost who shall transmit quarterly to the President full information about those that have received approval and those that have been denied.
 The President, in turn, shall report periodically to the Board of Trustees.